-It usually takes roughly 200 hours of social contact to become close friends with anyone.
+It usually takes roughly 200 hours of social contact to become better friends with someone.
 This has to be quality time where you have the chance to get to know each other.
-To build trust and intimacy, you also need to show mutual vulnerability.
-You also need to show mutual respect and loyalty.
+To build the trust and intimacy required to become close friends, you also need mutual vulnerability, respect, and loyalty.

 It takes approximately 50 hours of social contact to turn an acquaintance into a friend.
 However, research suggests that if you are both willing to ask and answer personal questions that encourage self-disclosure, you can develop a connection much faster.

 Show a genuine interest in your friend’s life and experiences.
 Ask them questions that encourage them to open up and be ready to open up in return.
 Be prepared to make an effort to stay in touch and ask them to hang out regularly.
 Show that you are willing to listen and help them in times of need.

 Mutual self-disclosure and sharing experiences are effective ways to bond with a new friend.
 Look for things you have in common and suggest activities based on your shared interests.
 Taking a trip, sharing a meal, or going on a short adventure together can also help you feel closer.